 4. You become a master chef.

+It may be freaky how good you’ll become at cooking.
 Between all your meal prepping and counting macros you have become a pro in the kitchen.
 Measuring your food, tracking your meals on different apps, taking your supplements, everything.
 Pro.
 You could practically do it in your sleep.

 5. You do a lot of laundry.